timbeissinger/Maize-Teo-Scripts/README.md

 **TvMT.vep** Use Ensembl Variant Effect Predictor to estimate effects of tripsicum vs. maize/teosinte (both) substitutions.

 **H12_array_medWindows.sh** Script to calculate H12 statistic for our data.
 Windows are of size 200 SNPs with a step of 25 SNPs.

+**plotDiversity_TvM.R** This script includes code to look at pairwise diversity surrounding synonymous and non-synonymous substitutions between maize and tripsicum and between teosinte and tripsicum.

+**plotDiversity_TvM_Singletons.R** This script includes code to look at singleton diversity surrounding synonymous and non-synonymous substitutions between maize and tripsicum and between teosinte and tripsicum.

+**plotDiversity_Weak_Strong.R** This script includes code to look at diversity surrounding synonymous and non-synonymous substitutions between maize and tripsicum at conserved and unconserved sites.

+**GENE_GERP.R** This script includes code to look at pairwise diversity surrounding genes and conserved sites (according to GERP).

+**GENE_GERP_Singletons.R** This script includes code to look at singleton diversity surrounding genes and conserved sites.

+**GENE_GERP_SINGLETONS_Downsampled.R** This script investigates singleton diversity surrounding genes.
+It includes code to look at singletons from the downsampled set of maize.

+**SingletonsVsPi.R** This script simulatneously investigates singleton and pairwise diversity surrounding genes.